 Reduce service on routes that are above the 25 percent productivity threshold for a given time period.
 Routes that are between the 25 and 50 percent productivity threshold on both measures are considered for reduction before routes that are above the 50 percent productivity threshold for either measure, in the following order:

-All-day routes that duplicate or overlap with routes on the All-Day and Peak Network.
+Routes that duplicate or overlap with other routes on corridors on the All-Day and Peak-Only Network.

-Peak routes that meet both peak criteria or are above the 25 percent threshold.
+Any other peak-only route that was not considered as part of priority 1.2.

-All-day routes on corridors that are above their target service levels.
+All-day routes that operate on corridors that are above their target service levels.

-All-day routes on corridors which are at their target service levels.
-This worsens the deficiency between existing service and the service levels determined through the All-Day and Peak Network analysis.
+All-day routes that operate on corridors that are at their target service levels.
+Reductions or deletions of these routes would worsen the deficiency between existing service levels and target service levels.

 Reduce services on routes that are below the 25 percent productivity threshold for a given time period on corridors identified as below their target service levels.
 Routes that are below the 25 percent productivity threshold on both measures are considered for reduction before routes that are below the 25 percent productivity threshold for only one measure.
-This worsens the deficiency between existing service and the All-Day and Peak Network service levels.
+This worsens the deficiency between existing service levels and target service levels.

-In many areas of the county, and especially in urbanized areas adjacent to or surrounded by rural land, Metro may provide service in different ways in the future, including with alternatives to fixed-route transit service (Strategy 6.2.3).
-These services could include fixed-route with deviations or other Dial-a-Ride Transit, or other alternative services that offer mobility similar to the fixed-route service provided.
-Services such as Community Access Transportation also provide alternatives to fixed-route service by allowing Metro to partner with local agencies or jurisdictions to provide service in a way that meets the needs of the community and is more efficient and cost-effective than fixed-route transit.
-This approach is consistent with the Strategic Plan for Public Transportation 2011-2021 because it considers a variety of products and services appropriate to the market (Strategy 2.1.1).
+The chart below summarizes how service is reduced.

 Implementation

-Metro revises service three times each year—in spring, summer, and fall.
-The summer service change coordinates with the summer schedule for the University of Washington, because service is adjusted each summer on routes serving the UW.
-In cases of emergency or time-critical construction projects, Metro may make changes at times other than the three regularly scheduled service changes.
-However, these situations are rare and are kept to a minimum because of the high level of disruption and difficulty they create.Metro willidentify and discuss service changes that address performance-related issues in its annual route performance report.
+Metro revises service twice a year—in spring and fall.
+In rare cases of emergency or time-critical construction projects, Metro may make changes at times other than the two regularly scheduled service changes.
+However, such situations are kept to a minimum because of the high level of disruption and difficulty they create.
+Many alternative service projects can be implemented at any time and do not need to follow the same schedule as fixed-route service.

-Any proposed changes to routes are subject to approval by the Metropolitan King County Council except as follows (per King County code 28.94.020):
+Proposed route changes are subject to approval by the Metropolitan King County Council except as follows (per King County code 28.94.020):

 Any single change or cumulative changes in a service schedule which affect the established weekly service hours for a route by 25 percent or less.